freqtrade/freqtrade/docs/backtesting.md

 ### Further backtest-result analysis

 To further analyze your backtest results, you can [export the trades](#exporting-trades-to-file).
-You can then load the trades to perform further analysis as shown in our [data analysis](data-analysis.md#backtesting) backtesting section.
+You can then load the trades to perform further analysis as shown in the [data analysis](data-analysis.md#backtesting) backtesting section.

 ## Assumptions made by backtesting